Jakub20001/AI-Business-Empire/README.md

 # 🤖 AI Business Empire

 **AI Business Empire** is a global, multi-niche empire of artificial intelligence applications and platforms, built in the spirit of open innovation, education, health, personal development, automation, and creativity.
-The project encompasses over 100 niches, including language use, mental health, fintech, bioinformatics, local urban ecosystems, and proprietary solutions such as a multilingual AI dubbing studio and the "High She, Young He" platform.
+The project encompasses over 100 niches, including language use, mental health, fintech, bioinformatics, local urban ecosystems, and proprietary solutions such as a multilingual AI dubbing studio and the "Taller and older She, lower and younger He" platform.

 ## 🌍 Project Mission